Alexanderman07/portfolio/README.md

 - Integrated a balance checker to display user-specific balances on the graphical user interface after withdrawals and deposits

 ## Contact Me
+Please reach out to me at alexmanjarrez2000@gmail.com or through the form below:
 <form
   action="https://formspree.io/f/mblrbdvv"
   method="POST"